PrinceFromTheFuture/documenso1/docker/README.md

-# Docker Setup for Documenso
+# Docker Setup for Tofes-Mekovan

-The following guide will walk you through setting up Documenso using Docker.
+The following guide will walk you through setting up Tofes-Mekovan using Docker.
 You can choose between a production setup using Docker Compose or a standalone container.

 ## Prerequisites